 Learn More

-Key tenets of the Brave Heart Fellowship include narrative change, education and community action surrounding the pivotal role of Native American youth in preserving our planet.
+Key tenets of the Brave Heart cohort include narrative change, education and community action surrounding the pivotal role of Native American youth in preserving our planet.

 Narrative Change

-BHF provides a platform for Fellows to share their work in their own voice, furthering the narrative and discourse surrounding Native American youth, climate justice and land conservation.
+Brave Heart provides a platform for CNAY Fellows to share their work in their own voice, furthering the narrative and discourse surrounding Native American youth, climate justice and land conservation.
 We encourage Fellows to approach and reframe conservation efforts from a Native perspective and provide unique opportunities to highlight their efforts through local and national media outlets.

 Community of Learning